A Step by Step Guide on How to Plan a Road Trip with Kids in Tow:

 If your child is prone to travel sickness, you may be faced with some sick challenges along the way.
 There are a few things you can do to prevent motion sickness on your road trip and it is important to know what factors can make it worse.
 Ginger and peppermint are effective stomach settlers, so it is a good idea to have these (in the form of sweets or tablets) handy.
 Reading small text has been proven to cause motion sickness, so ensure that your child avoids reading books or using a gadget.
 You could also invest in inexpensive travel bands for your road trip that are worn on each wrist.
 These have been proven to reduce sickness as well as travel sickness tablets.

-The most important thing to keep in mind when embarking on your road trip with the kids is to make sure you enjoy the ride.
+The most important thing to keep in mind when embarking on a road trip with kids is to make sure you all enjoy the ride.
 The long hours spent on the road are all part of the adventure and holiday memories that your children will cherish and take with them for the rest of their lives.
 Don’t forget to pack a camera even if it is just a disposable.
 After returning from your trip, developing the photos and creating a scrapbook with the kids will be a great way to preserve your holiday memories.